 - In the effort to ensure equitable access to STEM education, some sites target participants from underrepresented or military connected families.

 - Please review the application FAQ for application tips and answers to frequently asked questions.
 We strongly recommend that you write the essay and gather materials (transcript, etc.) before starting the application.
-Information on what is included in the application is included in the FAQ here.

 - There is no application fee and participation in AEOP Apprenticeships is free.